Carleton-DBOM-Research-Group/Building_energy_management_toolkit/README.md

 > http://building-energy-management-toolkit.com/home

 The toolkit has a name now!
-"FRAMeWORK"
+"FRAMeWORK" Test change

 ## Reference documentation
 ### Framework of the toolkit